Last Updated on by

 Blue Apron isn’t for everyone.
 Here are some of the disadvantages we found:

 - It’s on the pricey side.
 For a family, four meals a week costs $123.84.
-That’s about what a family may spend on groceries in a week.
-It’s not a budget-friendly way to eat dinner and it’s especially cost-prohibitive for families larger than four people because you would need two subscriptions.
+That’s about what a family may spend on grocery shopping in a week.
+It’s not a budget-friendly way to eat dinner and it’s especially cost-prohibitive for families larger than four people because you would need a two blue apron subscription.

 - You still have the cook the meal.
 The prices are what you would pay at a restaurant, but you still have to cook it yourself.
 And do dishes.